dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/odbc/general.md

 #### 2.b.
 Connecting with SQLDriverConnect

 Alternatively, you can connect to the ODBC driver using  [`SQLDriverConnect`](https://learn.microsoft.com/en-us/sql/odbc/reference/syntax/sqldriverconnect-function?view=sql-server-ver16).
-`SQLDriverConnect` accepts a connection string in which you can configure the database using any of the available [DuckDB configuration options](../../configuration/overview).
+`SQLDriverConnect` accepts a connection string in which you can configure the database using any of the available [DataMiner configuration options](../../configuration/overview).

 ```cpp
 SQLHANDLE env;